 Local to me?
 Book my framing service

 If you’re local to me, or are able to collect your finished portrait in person, then I can arrange framing for you.
-I’m located near Liskeard in Cornwall, UK.
-I use an excellent local framer whose workmanship is second-to-none.
-If you’d like me to arrange this for you, please get in touch.
+I’m located near Newquay in Cornwall, UK.
+To discuss your framing options, please get in touch.